moderntribe/tribe-libs/README.md

 ### Update the development version

-You will rarely need to do this, but it is documented here just in case.
+You will rarely need to do this, but it is documented here just in case, the example below is for the `5.x` branch, but ensure you're creating an alias for the correct major version that matches the branch.

 1. Set the `5.x` branch alias for all packages in the `5.x` branch: